 The Trust is organized and will be operated as a statutory trust in accordance with the provisions of the Trust Agreement and applicable Delaware law.
-Notwithstanding the Trust's status as a statutory trust and the Fund's status as a series of the Trust, due to the nature of its activities the Fund will be treated as a partnership rather than a trust for U.S. federal income tax purposes.
+Notwithstanding the Trust's status as a statutory trust and the Fund's status as a series of the Trust, due to the nature of the Fund's activities, the Fund will be classified as a "business entity" rather than as a trust for U.S. federal income tax purposes.
 In addition, the trading of Shares on the NYSE Arca will cause the Fund to be classified as a "publicly traded partnership" for U.S. federal income tax purposes.
-Under the Code, a publicly traded partnership is generally taxable as a corporation.
-In the case of an entity (such as the Fund) not registered under the Investment Company Act of 1940 as amended, and not meeting certain other conditions, however, an exception to this general rule applies if at least 90% of the entity's gross income is "qualifying income" for each taxable year of its existence (the "qualifying income exception").
+Under the Code, a publicly traded partnership generally is taxable as a corporation.
+In the case of a business entity (such as the Fund) not registered under the Investment Company Act of 1940, as amended, and not meeting certain other conditions, however, an exception to this general rule applies if at least 90% of the entity's gross income is "qualifying income" for each taxable year of its existence (the "qualifying income exception").
 For this purpose, qualifying income is defined as including, in pertinent part, interest (other than from a financial business), dividends, and gains from the sale or disposition of capital assets held for the production of interest or dividends.
-In the case of a partnership of which a principal activity is the buying and selling of commodities other than as inventory or of futures, forwards and options with respect to commodities, "qualifying income" also includes income and gains from commodities and from such futures, forwards, options, and provided the partnership is a trader or investor with respect to such assets, swaps and other notional principal contracts with respect to commodities.
-The Trust and the Sponsor have represented the following to Carlton Fields:
+In the case of a partnership of which a principal activity is the buying and selling of commodities other than as inventory, or futures, forwards, and options with respect to commodities, "qualifying income" also includes income and gains from commodities and from such futures, forwards, options, and, provided the partnership is a trader or investor with respect to such assets, swaps and other notional principal contracts with respect to commodities.

+The Trust and the Sponsor have made the following representations (the "Representations") to Carlton Fields:

-- at least 90% of the Fund's gross income for each taxable year will constitute "qualifying income" within the meaning of Code section 7704 (as described above); - the Fund is organized and will be operated in accordance with its governing documents and applicable law; and - the Fund has not elected, and will not elect, to be classified as a corporation for U.S. federal income tax purposes.
+- At least 90% of each Underlying Fund's gross income for each taxable year will constitute "qualifying income" within the meaning of Code section 7704 (as described above); - Each of the Underlying Funds is classified as a partnership for U.S. federal income tax purposes and has not elected, and will not elect, to be taxed as a corporation for U.S. federal income tax purposes; - In addition to holding shares of the Underlying Funds, the only other assets the Fund may hold are residual amounts in cash equivalents and/or cash (generally in interest-bearing accounts); - At least 90% of the Fund's gross income for each taxable year will consist of (i) qualifying income derived by the Fund with respect to the Fund's interests in the Underlying Funds, and (ii) interest income; - The Fund is organized and will be operated in accordance with its governing documents and applicable law; and - The Fund has not elected, and will not elect, to be classified as a corporation for U.S. federal income tax purposes.